taichi-dev/taichi/docs/compilation.rst

 Code transformation and optimizations
 ---------------------------------------

-When an new instantiation happens, the Taichi frontend compiler will transform the kernel body AST into a Python script, which, when executed, emits a Taichi frontend AST.
+When a new instantiation happens, the Taichi frontend compiler will transform the kernel body AST into a Python script, which, when executed, emits a Taichi frontend AST.
 Basically, some patches are applied to the Python AST so that the Taichi frontend can recognize it.